 Despite not showing leadership in mobile banking activity, UK mobile users had the highest rates of performing many mobile activities during the three-month period ending March 2011.
 For example, the UK had the highest rates of sending text messages (90% compared to 82.4% EU5 average), using downloaded applications (39.3% compared to 30.3% EU5 average), using a browser (42.7% compared to 31% EU5 average), accessing social networking sites/blogs (30.2% compared to 19.8% EU5 average), accessing news (22% compared to 14.9% EU5 average), playing games (32.2% compared to 25.6% EU5 average), and using a smartphone (39.2% compared to 34.5% EU5 average).

 In fact, the only mobile activity tracked by comScore where the UK did not lead was listening to music, where Spain led with 32.3% participation, compared to 25.6% EU5 average and 24.4% UK participation.

 In Q4 2010, 29.8 million Americans accessed financial services accounts (bank, credit card, or brokerage) via their mobile device, an increase of 54% from 19.3 million in Q4 2009, according to comScore MobiLens data.
 In addition, 18.6 million users accessed their financial accounts via mobile browser in Q4 2010, up 58% from 11.8 million the previous year.

-Topics: Analytics & Automated, Boomers & Older, Connected Device Comparisons, Europe, Financial Services, Local & Directories / Small Biz, Media & Entertainment, Men, Mobile Phone, Online, Retail & E-Commerce, Social Media, Technology, Telecom, Women, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Connected Device Comparisons, Data-driven, Europe, Financial Services, Local & Directories / Small Biz, Media & Entertainment, Men, Mobile Phone, Online, Retail & E-Commerce, Social Media, Technology, Telecom, Women, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.